 Sasuke could suddenly hear someone come running down the corridor outside of his room.
 Only seconds later, the person came to a halt right in front of his room.

-"How are they?" a soft voice inquired hesitantly and with an edge of panic.
+"How are they?" a soft voice inquired hesitantly, with an edge of panic.

 The man – Sasuke assumed he was a doctor – trailed off, letting his dreadful words hang in the air.